dotnet/docs-maui/docs/fundamentals/localization.md

 ### iOS

 On iOS, the localized app name is stored using a folder-based naming convention in the *Platforms\iOS\Resources* folder.
 Folders should be named with the language, and optional culture, followed by *.lproj*.
 For example, the Spanish-language folder is named *es.lproj*.
-A *InfoPlist.strings* file should be added to each folder, with a build action of **BundleResource**, that sets the `CFBundleDisplayName` key and value.
+Add a *InfoPlist.strings* file with a build action of **BundleResource** to each folder that sets the `CFBundleDisplayName` key and value.

 The syntax for localized string values is: